St. Stephen, New Brunswick: Economy of the 20th century

-Municipal amalgamation (1970s)
+Municipal amalgamation (1973)

-In the 1970s, the municipalities of St. Stephen and Milltown joined together to become what is now simply known as St. Stephen.
-For a short time, the town was called St. Stephen-Milltown, but the new name, not having caught on, reverted to simply the Town of St. Stephen.
-For official use, however, it is called the Town of St.Stephen-Milltown as written agreement stated at amalgamation in 1973.
+In 1973, St. Stephen amalgamated with the town of Milltown to form St. Stephen–Milltown; the name was simplified to St. Stephen in 1975.

 Chocolate Festival

 Every August since 1985, the town hosts a week-long Chocolate Fest.
 The festival mascots are the Great Chocolate Mousse and Tiffany, his wife.
 The spotlight on chocolate resulted in the opening of The Chocolate Museum in 1999 and its expansion in 2009.
 In 2000, St. Stephen was given the title of "Canada's Chocolate Town."

 December 2010 flood

-On 13 December 2010, a rainstorm caused a flood upstream on a tributary to Dennis Stream.
-This created hardship to the businesses that were located on or near King Street.
-The flood caused many layoffs, and Sobeys eventually closed down.
-The problem was due to the replacement of a trestle bridge in Dennis Stream with culvert pipes.
+On 13 December 2010, a rainstorm caused flooding upstream on a tributary of Dennis Stream.
+The flood severely impacted businesses on or near King Street.
+The flood led to widespread layoffs, and the Sobeys store eventually closed down.
+The flooding was linked to the replacement of a trestle bridge over Dennis Stream with culvert pipes, which local business owners criticized as providing inadequate drainage.